|

 -aceous or -aceus or -acious Full of, composed of, partaking of, of the nature of, characterized by, tending to be (ciliaceous).

--aceum One(s) having the characteristic indicated by the stem or prefix (Gossypium herbaceum); used in botanical names.
+-aceum In botanical names: one(s) having the characteristic indicated by the stem or prefix (Gossypium herbaceum ).

 -acity Having the quality indicated by the stem or prefix (opacity).